 The startup world is one of the most interesting around.
-It’s full of exciting stories, dramatic failures, and over recent times it really has exploded into the mainstream news.
-The development of online businesses has undoubtedly facilitated this and made startups a little more relatable to the Average Joe who has perhaps always been harboring hopes of starting a business.
+It’s full of exciting stories, dramatic failures, and in recent years, it has exploded into the mainstream.
+The rise of online businesses has undoubtedly played a key role in this growth, making startups more relatable to the Average Joe who may have always dreamed of launching a business.
+At the heart of many of these success stories is startup funding, which provides the crucial financial support that transforms ideas into scalable ventures.

 However, in and amongst the success and horror stories are some dubious myths.
 This is an area of business where a lot of inaccurate information is published, and through the course of this guide we will look at some of the biggest misconceptions that arise from one of the most important areas of startups: funding.